sharoncornelius/idpf-specification/idpf_specification.md

 Additionally:

 - The intervals cannot be read through in the GLINT_DYN_CTL registers.
-- By default ,changing the ITR interval through this interface value causes the timer to expire which triggers an immediate interrupt in case there are pending causes.
+- By default, changing the ITR interval through this interface value causes the timer to expire which triggers an immediate interrupt in case there are pending causes.

 ## Miscellaneous SW Operations